 With dial controls, you have to turn through all the settings to reach the one you want.

-Digital controls, on the other hand, can sometimes be accidentally activated by spills or splashes.
+Digital touchscreen controls, on the other hand, can sometimes be accidentally activated by spills or splashes.
 Both dial and touchpad controls are easy to clean if spills occur, however.

-Some Vitamix blenders are equipped with built-in digital timers that make achieving the perfect texture even easier.
+Some Vitamix blenders are equipped with built-in digital programmable timers that make achieving the perfect texture even easier.

-The timer clearly displays how long your blender has been working, so you know if it needs more time or not.
+The digital timer clearly displays how long your blender has been working, so you know if it needs more time or not.

 Some models have an advanced timer.
 With this feature, the Vitamix will blend for your specified time and then turn itself off.
 If you’re often multi-tasking while working in the kitchen, this can be a very helpful extra.